WHO WE ARE

 Learn more about Community Choice.

-is the Renewable Energy Manager for the Center for Climate Protection.
+is the Renewable Energy Manager for The Climate Center.
 He is an energy, environmental, and social justice policy analyst, strategic planner, and community organizer with over 28 years of experience in the non-profit, governmental, and private sectors.
 Woody specializes in Community Choice energy, a state policy that empowers local communities to establish their own not-for-profit electricity service, thereby taking control over decision-making about energy sources for electricity generation.
 Woody joined the staff of the Center in 2010 to help establish Sonoma Clean Power, the second Community Choice program in California.
 Woody is a 2012 Fellow of the Leadership Institute for Ecology and the Economy and has a degree in Environmental Sustainability and Social Justice from San Francisco State University.

-is the Deputy Director at the Center for Climate Protection.
+is the Deputy Director at The Climate Center.
 He led a team that organized two large symposiums on Community Choice Energy in California in Petaluma (2014) and San Jose (2016).
 He manages the Center’s Business for Clean Energy program that serves to advance the development of the clean energy economy in California and has been involved in Community Choice advocacy.
 He also assists with the organization’s strategic planning and program development.
 He has a Masters Degree in International Public Administration from the Middlebury Institute of International Studies and a BA in Political and Social Thought from the University of Virginia.

 2016 Central Valley-based Launch Team